What is a Search? | Yext Hitchhikers Platform

 placing a vertical search

-With both universal and vertical search, there are certain situations when a blank query counts as a search, so if the user presses enter without entering a search query, a search is fired.
+With both universal and vertical search, there are certain situations when an empty query counts as a search, so if the user presses enter without entering a search query, a search is fired.
 This behavior is determined by the allowEmptySearch SearchBar property in the frontend.
-Blank searches are only possible if the user sets allowEmptySearch to True for that vertical or universal config.
+Empty searches are only possible if the user sets allowEmptySearch to True for that vertical or universal config.

-When a user sets allowEmptySearch to True, a blank query counts as a search:
+When a user sets allowEmptySearch to True, an empty query counts as a search:

-1. For vertical search and all results for that vertical are returned.
+1. For vertical search.
+All results for that vertical are returned.

-2. When a result is pinned to a blank universal search .
-Otherwise, a blank search on universal will not fire.
+2. When a result is pinned to an empty universal search .
+Otherwise, an empty search on universal will not fire.

 3. When users clear an existing query with the search bar clear button (or by manually clearing the search bar and hitting Enter).

-If allowEmptySearch is set to False, no search is fired and no results are returned until a user inputs a non-blank query and runs a search.
-In this case, clearing the search bar will NOT run a blank search.
+If allowEmptySearch is set to False, no search is fired and no results are returned until a user inputs a non-empty query and runs a search.
+In this case, clearing the search bar will NOT run an empty search.

 navigating between tabs